Windsurf Editor Review: Codeium's AI IDE With Cascade

 | Enterprise | Custom | Unlimited + SLA | All models + private | Large orgs, compliance |

 The $15/month Pro plan is the main value proposition for individual developers.
 It is flat-rate with no usage metering — you do not get charged extra for long Cascade sessions or high model usage.
 This predictability is genuinely useful compared to BYOK setups (like Aider with your own API keys) where a heavy week can produce a surprising API bill.
+Pro also unlocks Windsurf Arena Mode, a blind A/B testing feature that lets you compare AI models on real coding tasks before committing to one.

 The jump to Teams at $35/user/month is steep for what you get over Pro.
 The main additions are admin controls, shared team settings, and access to Claude Opus on the more demanding model tier.
 For teams of five or more where coordination features matter, this is defensible.
 For a two-person startup, Pro for each developer is probably the better call.